Online Master’s Degrees in Gerontology

 The University of Massachusetts, Boston (UMB) offers an online master of science degree in the management of aging services.
 The UMB program is specifically designed for students to find or grow in jobs in the aging field, including long-term care, assisted living, elder housing, senior centers, and adult day care.

-The MS degree requires 30 credits to complete.
-UMB also offers a graduate certificate in gerontology that requires only 15 credits to complete.
-In addition to coursework that covers topics such as program development and management, advocacy, organizational finance, service delivery, resource management, marketing, and health, students in the MS program must complete a capstone project to graduate.
+The MS degree requires 30 credits, but UMB also offers a graduate certificate in gerontology that requires only 15 credits.
+In addition to coursework covering topics such as program development and management, advocacy, organizational finance, service delivery, resource management, marketing, and health, students in the MS program must complete a capstone project to graduate.
 Recent capstone projects of distinction have included topics such as bullying in senior housing, care for aging veterans, and hoarding among the elderly.

 - Location: Boston, MA